kicaj29/aws/EBS-EFS-EFS_IA-FSx/readme.md

 * Managed NFS (network file system) that can be mounted on hundreds of EC2 at a time so it makes it **shared filed system**.
 * Works only with Linux EC2 and multi-AZ.
-* Highly available, scalable, expensive (3x gp2), pay per use, no capacity planning
+* Highly available, scalable, expensive (3x gp2), pay per use, no capacity planning.
+* It is regional resource
+* Automatically scales (if more space is needed)

 ![003-efs.png](./images/003-efs.png)